mirolaukka/epidemics-spreading-simulation/README.md

-Sure, here's a template for the README file of your epidemic simulation project GitHub repository:

----

 # Epidemic Spreading Simulation (SIR, SEIRD, SEIRS)

 This repository contains an epidemic spreading simulation project that implements three different models: SIR (Susceptible-Infectious-Recovered), SEIRD (Susceptible-Exposed-Infectious-Recovered-Deceased), and SEIRS (Susceptible-Exposed-Infectious-Recovered-Susceptible).
 These models are used to simulate the spread of infectious diseases within a population.